stripe/stripe-node/README.md

 ### Network retries

-Network retry amount can be added with `setMaxNetworkRetries`.
-This will automatically retry a request `n` amount of times if it failed due to a connection, conflict or rate limiting error.
+Automatic network retries can be enabled with `setMaxNetworkRetries`.
+This will retry requests `n` times with exponential backoff if they fail due to connection, conflict or rate limiting errors.
+[Idempotency keys](https://stripe.com/docs/api/idempotent_requests) are added where appropriate to prevent duplication.

 ```js
 // Retry a request once before giving up
 stripe.setMaxNetworkRetries(1);
 ```

-For POST requests, this will automatically add a [idempotency key](https://stripe.com/docs/api/idempotent_requests) if one is not already set to prevent duplication.

 ### Examining Responses